 Unlike ibuprofen and naproxen, acetaminophen is not an NSAID.
 It’s an analgesic, which means it’s a pain reliever, but it doesn’t have significant anti-inflammatory properties.
 Acetaminophen works differently by changing the way your body senses pain and by cooling the body, which is why it’s also a fever reducer.
 It’s a great choice if your joint pain isn’t caused by inflammation or if you can’t take NSAIDs due to stomach issues or other health concerns.
 Research from institutions like Tufts School of Medicine helps explain how acetaminophen works to block those pain signals in the brain.

-Other Topical Options
+Exploring Other Topical Pain Relievers

 Menthol and camphor aren’t the only ingredients you’ll find in topical pain relievers.
 Some creams and patches use capsaicin, the compound that makes chili peppers hot.
 It creates a warming sensation that can temporarily override pain signals.
 Others contain salicylates, which are related to aspirin and have mild anti-inflammatory effects.
 According to the Arthritis Foundation, having a variety of treatment options is key, as different ingredients work for different people.
 Exploring these alternatives can help you find the perfect formula for your specific aches and pains, whether you prefer a cooling, warming, or neutral sensation.